MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 ![A button within a container](images/pushbutton_doc_container.png)

-- In pages that contain a single button (for example, an "Apply" button at the bottom of a settings page), you should **left-align** the button.
+- In pages that contain a single button (for example, an **Apply** button at the bottom of a settings page), you should **left-align** the button.
 This ensures that the button aligns with the rest of the page content.

 ![A button on a page](images/pushbutton_doc_page.png)